just-boris/build-proxy/README.md

 # Build proxy

-> [Express.js](http://expressjs.com/) app which updates your resources on demand
+> [Express.js](http://expressjs.com/) middleware for rebuilding resources on demand

+Intercept requests to files, run task to build them and block request until it will be finished.
-This is like [webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html), but framework-agnostic
+This is like [webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html), but framework-agnostic.

 ## Getting started